Public Profile

 Very high

 Some industries are more carbon intensive than others.
-Brunello Cucinelli's primary industry is Wearing apparel; furs (18), which is low in terms of carbon intensity compared to other industries.
+Brunello Cucinelli's primary industry is Wearing apparel; furs (18), which is very low in terms of carbon intensity compared to other industries.

 Location emissions intensity